Biology focused design. engineered for Automation.

 What we DO

-We leverage the versitility of digital manufacturing to construct models of human development and disease.
+We leverage the versitility of digital manufacturing to construct New Approach Models (NAMs) for drug and chemical testing.

 Why we do IT